1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Make New York City communities—especially those that are under-resourced—accessible, welcoming, and inclusive by: Supporting research and pilot efforts that demonstrate these principles.
-Ensuring the laws that fund services and expand opportunities are implemented fully and effectively.
+Make New York City communities—especially those that are under-resourced—accessible, welcoming, and inclusive for people with special needs by: supporting research and pilot efforts that demonstrate these principles; andensuring that laws that fund services and expand opportunities are implemented fully and effectively.

-Ensure that health, social, education, and vocational services allow older adults and people with disabilities to live up to their fullest potential by: Supporting and replicating proven strategies that help these populations receive appropriate education, high-quality vocational preparation, and equal employment opportunities.
+Ensure that health, social, education, and vocational services allow people with special needs to live up to their fullest potential by: supporting and replicating proven strategies that help these populations receive appropriate education, high quality vocational preparation, and equal employment opportunities;testing new approaches that use technology and other innovations to help people with special needs remain as independent as possible; andsupporting families and caregivers of people with special needs.

-Based on current listing details, eligibility includes: Nonprofit organizations in New York City.
-The program aims to serve older adults and individuals with disabilities.
+Based on current listing details, eligibility includes: Public charities or fiscally sponsored groups with a board of at least five members (no more than one paid).
+Supports health and behavioral health programs in New York City.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Unspecified Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.